Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 The Infamous Bachelorette Party

-Marla’s best friend Mara Rivas quickly suggested a
+Marla’s best friend Mara Rivas quickly

-Girl’s Night Out Bachelorette Party for Marla.
-Mara is a lovely woman,
+suggested a Girl’s Night Out Bachelorette Party for Marla.

-very graceful and outgoing.
+I like Mara a lot.
 I would like Mara even more if she would just

 do one simple thing: get a new first name!!